-that is $\delta(u-v)$ is equal to $1/\Delta v$ if $u$ is between $v-\Delta v/2$ and $v+\Delta v/2$, and zero elsewhere.
 This pixelization method introduces systematic residuals.
 It has been shown that residuals scale as the square of the bin-size (${\Delta v}^2$) \cite{Lim_2012}.
 However, if the bin-size is too small the results can be affected by map noise.
 We pick the value $\Delta v = 0.5$.
 We find that this bin-size minimizes the residual obtained comparing the numerical equations \ref{V1} and \ref{V2} with the MFs analytical equations valid for a perfect Gaussian field.

 Minkowski Tensors (MTs) are tensorial quantities that generalize the scalar MFs.
 MTs have been already used in cosmology to study CMB \cite{Joby_2019} and foreground \cite{Rahman21} anisotropies.
 There are three rank-two MTs on the sphere, usually denoted as $W_k$.
 The three scalar MFs, $V_k$, are then given by the traces of $W_k$.
 We are particularly interested in $W_1$, also called the Contour Minkowski Tensor (CMT), which encodes shape and alignment information for structures.
 It can be numerically computed as

 where

 $W_1$ is proportional to the identity matrix if the structures have no elongation in any particular direction. $\lambda_+$, $\lambda_-$ are the two eigenvalues of $W_1$ such that $\lambda_+$ > $\lambda_-$.
 We define $\alpha$ as